ptmt/statik/documentation/pages/static-datasources.md

 });
 ```

+For more complex examples, check how this documentation site uses `/datasource/api-reference.json` to build its interactive configuration reference.
+The JSON is fetched client-side and filtered/searched without any backend infrastructure.

 This approach works whether your site is served statically or behind a CDN—there is no server-side processing required.

 ## Tips and Best Practices

+- **Think of datasources as build-time APIs**: The `/datasource` folder effectively becomes your API endpoint directory—plan your JSON structure accordingly.
+- **Use entity folders for structured content**: The `/api` folder pattern (demonstrated in this docs site) is ideal for configuration references, component libraries, glossaries, or any content that benefits from consistent structure.
 - Keep `collectAttribute` values simple (letters, numbers, dashes) for friendly filenames.
 - Use additional `data-*` attributes to attach metadata such as author, category, or rating.
 - Datasources are regenerated on each build, so their contents always reflect the latest site content.
+- **Combine with client-side filtering**: Since datasources are just JSON arrays, they work beautifully with search libraries, filters, and interactive widgets—no database required.

 Static datasources give you the convenience of an API without leaving the static site workflow.
+Whether you're building documentation (like the `/api` reference here), a photo gallery, a team directory, or product catalog, this pattern lets you maintain content as markdown while exposing it as structured JSON for dynamic features.